`Interaction annealing' to determine effective quantized valence and orbital structure: an illustration with ferro-orbital order in WTe$_2$: Introduction

-Modern functional materials~\cite{Robert2001,Sahu2019} display a rich variety of qualitatively distinct behaviors~\cite{Dagotto2005}, sometimes even switchable under weak change of external conditions, such as temperature, pressure, strain, or external fields~\cite{Kawai2018, Kushnireko2017, Hualei0516, Cao_TBG_2018}.
-Generically speaking, such rich physical properties are almost always associated with the strong underlying many-body correlation in the electronic charge, orbital, spin, or lattice degrees of freedom~\cite{Anderson1972}.
-Particularly, the ability to qualitatively switch the properties of these functional materials indicates the existence of multiple quasi-stable electronic structures with significantly different coupling strengths to various external conditions.
+Modern functional materials~\cite{Robert2001,Sahu2019} display a rich variety of qualitatively distinct behaviors~\cite{Dagotto2005}, sometimes even switchable under weak change of external conditions, such as temperature, pressure, or external fields~\cite{Kawai2018, Kushnireko2017, Hualei0516, Cao_TBG_2018}.
+Generically speaking, such rich physical properties are almost always associated with the underlying many-body correlation in the electronic charge, orbital, spin, or lattice degrees of freedom~\cite{Anderson1972}.
+Particularly, the ability to qualitatively switch the properties of these functional materials indicates the existence of multiple competing electronic structures with significantly different coupling strengths to various external conditions~\cite{Taillefer2010, Dagotto2005, Dagotto1994}.

-For complex systems like these, fortunately, there generally exist accurate effective descriptions capable of capturing the essential low-energy dynamics using only the most relevant \textit{quantized} degrees of freedom.
-Such simplification originates from the superposition principle that leads to quantization of energy, particle number, orbital, and spin, and correspondingly a significant reduction of the number of low-energy relevant states.
-Consequently, the dynamics are mappable to those of a few dominant structures with quantized valence and orbital structure (accompanied by their quantum fluctuations).
-A good example is the great success of integer valence count in chemistry for example in determining stability of chemical compounds and solid materials~\cite{electrostatic,chargetrans,PIE1,PIE2}.
+For complex systems like these, fortunately, there generally exist effective descriptions capable of \textit{exactly} capturing the essential low-energy dynamics using only the most relevant \textit{quantized} degrees of freedom~\cite{Anderson1972,Schrieffer1966,Zaanen1988,Jiang2024}.
+Such simplification originates from the discrete energies of states spanning the significantly reduced \textit{low-energy} subspace~\cite{Anderson1972}.
+Consequently, the physically more relevant slow dynamics of the system is \textit{rigorously} mappable to those of a few dominant many-body objects with quantized valence and orbital structure, upon absorbing rapid quantum fluctuations into their internal structure~\cite{Schrieffer1966,Zaanen1988,Jiang2024}.
+In explicit many-body treatments, such ``dressing'' is many-body in nature~\cite{Schrieffer1966,Zaanen1988,Jiang2024}, while in typical density functional theory (DFT)~\cite{DFT1,DFT2} calculations, these fluctuations are absorbed in ``tails'' of Wannier orbitals~\cite{Wei2002, Kanungo2014}.
+The existence of such quantized effective description, for example, explains the great success of integer valence count in determining the stability of chemical compounds~\cite{electrostatic,chargetrans,PIE1,PIE2,Jiang_int_valence}.

+Since these fully quantized \textit{dressed} objects are the building blocks of the low-energy many-body states, they are essential for an intuitive understanding of the low-energy electronic structure of strongly correlated materials.
+On the one hand, their dynamics gives the observed elementary charge-, orbital-, and spin-excitations of the system.
+On the other, their correlation and ordering define those of the system.
+As such, their spatial structures correspond to the ``form factors'' of inelastic and elastic scattering measurements~\cite{Larson2007Nonresonant, Walters2009Effect, Peter2008Dynamical}.
+Therefore, seeking these fully quantized dressed objects, as often exercised in chemistry, is not simply for convenience, but rather an important task to gain direct access to the essential low-energy physics.